A $27m development at Scotch College Adelaide will enfold wellbeing around students and open up the school to the broader community.

 The building will promote sustainability.
 Solar power and water capture are integral in its design and internal and external vegetation will complement the College farm which is adjacent to the site.

 Full details of opening up the centre were yet to be decided with the buildings scheduled to open in 2022.

 Work will start next month, with the centre due to open in the first half of 2022.

 This is a wellbeing hub that will connect and bring together students, families and the broader community – not just a building.
 The centre will be accessible by two main roads, bringing the once isolated agricultural land into the centre of the school and its day to day activities, connecting both Mitcham and Torrens Park Campus students.
-It is aligned with the Living Building Challenge (LBC) and is designed to be regenerative rather than just reducing negative impact.
+It is designed to be regenerative rather than just reducing negative impact.
 This approach complements the school’s views on wellbeing and global responsibility.